Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Among themselves, the Carbon Caste were having a long and difficult conversation about what species they were.
 After all, by the consensus definition of *species,* they weren’t actually Corti.
 They couldn’t *breed* with Corti, not viably.
 But then again, they couldn’t breed with humans, gaoians, ten’gewek, or any of the others whose biology had contributed to their creation.
 Couldn’t breed with the remnant Corth, either.
 They were their own species.
 The result might be grey-skinned, big-eyed, hairless and inclined to a *cerebral* personality, but…

 On the other hand, *Corti* couldn’t breed with Corti.
-Perhaps, then, the normal rules of “species” did not really apply in the total context of their situation.
+Perhaps, then, the normal rules of "species" did not really apply in the total context of their situation.
 She was inclined to think they were the same *people.*

 Just…different.
 The same but different.

 There was something irritatingly *faulty* about that thought, which was why she’d come to Nofl in the first place.
 The ballet was more of an excuse to show off, and an introduction.

-“You’re overthinking, darling.”
+"You’re overthinking, darling."

 How…how did he *do* that?

 Nofl grinned at her.
-“You frown.
+"You frown.
 In, it must be said, an entire *lexicon* of ways.
 Your forehead and eyes are a language all to themselves, and I speak it *quite* fluently.
-If you are ever to master poker or ta’shen, dear, you must learn to control your expressions!”
+If you are ever to master poker or ta’shen, dear, you must learn to control your expressions!"

-“Why would I want to - ”
+"Why would I want to - "

-“Or chess, then!
+"Or chess, then!
 Go!
 Strategem!
 Any number of games!
-Or, indeed, if you want to advance your career.”
+Or, indeed, if you want to advance your career."

-“That’s not the advice I’d expect, from you.”
+"That’s not the advice I’d expect, from you."

-“Oh, just because I think the Directorate took it much too far for thousands of years doesn’t mean I don’t see the value in a *little* dispassion.
-All things in their proper time and place, *yijao?”* Nofl sipped his decaf, then indicated the ballet.
-“A time for motion, and a time for stillness.
+"Oh, just because I think the Directorate took it much too far for thousands of years doesn’t mean I don’t see the value in a *little* dispassion.
+All things in their proper time and place, *yijao?"* Nofl sipped his decaf, then indicated the ballet.
+"A time for motion, and a time for stillness.
 A time to emote, and a time to fade into the background.
-Much of *my* success came from knowing when to be my outrageous unapologetic self, and when to flirt with conformity.”
+Much of *my* success came from knowing when to be my outrageous unapologetic self, and when to flirt with conformity."

-“I think it’s going to be for us Carbons to define what conforming looks like,” Meru pointed out.
-“We’re the future, after all!”
+"I think it’s going to be for us Carbons to define what conforming looks like," Meru pointed out.
+"We’re the future, after all!"

-“Forced lightness.
-The idea terrifies you.”
+"Forced lightness.
+The idea terrifies you."

-“Nofl…” Meru paused, then sighed.
-“Yes.”
+"Nofl…" Meru paused, then sighed.
+"Yes."

-“Good.
-You’d be one of the most abjectly stupid beings in the galaxy if it didn’t.”
+"Good.
+You’d be one of the most abjectly stupid beings in the galaxy if it didn’t."
 Nofl chuckled and set his empty espresso aside.
-“It’s a huge responsibility.
-One nobody could blame you for wanting to escape.”
+"It’s a huge responsibility.
+One nobody could blame you for wanting to escape."

-“I’m not here to escape it, Nofl.”
+"I’m not here to escape it, Nofl."
 Meru watched herself dance on the TV for a minute, then paused it and half-turned to face him.
-“The Igraens took so much from the Corti.
+"The Igraens took so much from the Corti.
 All the things my siblings and I can do that you can’t.
 We don’t have the *culture* for things like dance and sport and suchlike, but I can…I can almost *feel* the need for them in my DNA.
 We cannot be a complete people without physical forms of expression.
 So, I’m here to study, and learn, and integrate what I learn into whatever it is the Carbon Caste build in the coming years.
-But there are times, when…”
+But there are times, when…"

-“When you’d rather not have the responsibility at all, and just dance.”
+"When you’d rather not have the responsibility at all, and just dance."

-“A little, yes.”
+"A little, yes."
 Meru finished her own coffee.
 The real thing, as unlike Nofl she could metabolize caffeine.
-“My point is…we Carbons will be completely rebuilding things in our own image over the coming years.
-Perhaps that means defiantly *never* flirting with conformity, because the old standards for conformity no longer apply.”
+"My point is…we Carbons will be completely rebuilding things in our own image over the coming years.
+Perhaps that means defiantly *never* flirting with conformity, because the old standards for conformity no longer apply."

 Nofl nodded, and hopped up from the couch to clean the cups.
-“Perhaps.”
+"Perhaps."

-“…Or…?”
+"…Or…?"
 Meru asked.

-“No, no *or.* You may be completely correct.
+"No, no *or.* You may be completely correct.
 Goodness knows, I’ve seen for myself how operating strictly within the expected and approved can destroy any hope of getting things done.
 All I’ll do is caution you that so too can operating strictly *outside* them, too.
-You’ll benefit from having the skills to play both halves of the game.”
+You’ll benefit from having the skills to play both halves of the game."

-“Perhaps.”
+"Perhaps."

-“Heh!”
+"Heh!"

 Nofl finished cleaning up, then turned to face her with a smile.
-“The nice thing about the future is, you don’t have to figure it all out today.”
+"The nice thing about the future is, you don’t have to figure it all out today."

-“It feels like I do…”
+"It feels like I do…"

-“Because you’re young.
+"Because you’re young.
 But believe me, you have time.
 Especially now.
 Time to try things, and see if they work.
 Time to make mistakes, and learn from them.
-In my experience, the only mistake you can make and *not* learn from it, is the mistake of not trying something new.”
+In my experience, the only mistake you can make and *not* learn from it, is the mistake of not trying something new."
 He picked up the remote and turned the TV off.
-“So.
+"So.
 Shall I teach you ta’shen?
-I think you’ll enjoy it…”
+I think you’ll enjoy it…"

 Meru blinked at him, then laughed and sprang lightly to her feet.
-“Alright, fine.”
+"Alright, fine."

 He turned out to be right.
 She enjoyed learning, enjoyed the challenge of trying to hide her thoughts and feelings from somebody who could generally see right through her.
 By the end of their third game, she even managed to successfully bluff him.